britneylu/CMPINF0010-finalproject/README.md

 We used WPRDC datasets to compare sqft of greenery in parks and presence of trees, as well as the air quality in each neighborhood.

 ### Conclusion
+We concluded that Squirrel Hill South is the greenest neighborhood and Squirrel Hill North is the second greenest.
+Therefore, Squirrel Hill (as a whole) is the best/greenest neighborhood in Pittsburgh!